splunk/public-o11y-docs/gdi/get-data-in/application/java/configuration/java-otel-metrics-attributes.rst

 The Splunk Distribution of OpenTelemetry Java agent detects if the instrumented application is using Micrometer and injects a special ``MeterRegistry`` implementation that lets the agent collect user-defined meters.

-Follow these steps to enable custom application metrics:
+Follow these steps to activate custom application metrics:

 - :ref:`add-micrometer-dep`
 - :ref:`add-meter-registry`